Daily COVID-19 update: At end of grim week, a possible glimmer of hope - Albert Lea Tribune

 Local cases

-Freeborn County reported 28 new COVID-19 cases on Saturday and has now had 1,307 cumulative cases.
+Freeborn County reported 28 new lab-confirmed COVID-19 cases on Saturday and one probable case and has now had 1,307 cumulative cases.
 Of the total cases, 251 are active cases, and 15 people are hospitalized.
 Sixty-eight people have been hospitalized at some point during their illness.

 The new cases included the following: